 The FMS(Functional Movement System) is key to understanding all of the underlying issues facing our muscles every day.
 From the way you carry your bags to the way you point your feet, every part of your movement is designed to flow smoothly.
 When you’re feeling like movements are no longer smooth or they cause pain, that is when you come and see me.
 Not only will I help your present condition but I’ll show you ways to avoid many of the little pains forever.

 I keep updated on new massage and training techniques.
 I also keep abreast of the newest studies by collegiate athletic training directors from universities around the world.
-My longest standing client is a stone mason who has had every injury and pain in the proverbial book.

 Therapeutic massage has been around since before recorded time.
 The benefits have been uncovered slowly, and by many cultures around the world.
 Pain may be a part of life but in many cases, massage therapy can provide relief, sometimes permanent relief from pain.
 Before having surgery, I suggest you consult a qualified LCMT.
 I have ended carpal tunnel for many people, rotator cuff issues for others.
 Plantar fasciitis doesn’t have to keep you down either and you can stop it from ever bothering you again.
 Please give therapy a chance before believing you couldn’t let a man massage you or that it wouldn’t work for you or even worse, committing to surgery.